Dr David Phillip Nickerson

 PhD (Bioengineering), ME (Engineering Science), BE

 David obtained his PhD in Bioengineering from the University of Auckland.
-Following a post-doctoral stint at the National University of Singapore, David returned to the Auckland Bioengineering Institute, where he is a Senior Research Fellow and leads the Auckland Renal Physiome project.
-David is an elected member of the CellML and SED-ML editorial boards, as well as being a COMBINE coordinator.
+Following a post-doctoral stint at the National University of Singapore, David returned to the Auckland Bioengineering Institute, where he is a Senior Research Fellow and leads the Auckland Renal Physiome project and the Physiome Model Repository, and helps lead the Physiome journal.
+David is a current or past elected member of the CellML and SED-ML editorial boards, as well as being the CellML delegate on the COMBINE coordination board.
 He also develops several software tools related to his work on model exhange as well as being involved in several ABI infrastructural software projects.

 Research | Current

 The goal of the NIH SPARC Program is to transform our understanding of nerve-organ interactions by providing access to high-value datasets, maps, and computational studies with the intent of advancing bioelectronic medicine towards treatments that change lives.
 MAP-Core is one of the cores comprising the SPARC Data & Resource Center, responsible for building interactive, modular, continually updated visualizations of nerve-organ anatomy and function.

 The center aims to enable larger and more accurate systems biology models, as well as their applications to science, bioengineering, and medicine, by enhancing their understandability, reusability, and reproducibility.